DaleHuntGB/Squared/README.md

 # 🔧 TODO

 - Seperate into Header / CPP Files.
+  - `static inline` will be corrected with this.
+I need to read more about the benefits.
 - Enemies Attack Player.
 - Player Health Bar.
 - Enemy Waves & Timer.